 I just packed my bag and left on a journey.
 A journey that changed my life.

 With whatever I had in my wallet and my bank account, I left without a set destination.
 I left my job and head out to experience the real world.
 Slowly, taking my time and reflecting with every miniature step I took, I travelled across the latitude and longitude of India with my backpack.
 When I got short of money, I sold off the belongings which I no longer required and carried on, always travelling on a budget; leisurely but not luxuriously.
 I often had sleepless nights, worried about how I would fund my next travel without a job and I again found myself in a pit.
 I still had a chance to go back to the corporate life, but doing that meant me giving up on my dreams and falling into the hands of fear of the fear.
 Over the years, I become a travel addict and would require regular doses of this drug.
 So, I decided to enter the travel industry, though I had no idea what to do and where to go as I had no prerequisite knowledge and my past background would be totally irrelevant.
-With whatever experience of travelling I had, I applied to all the possible travel companies I could find on the internet and fortunately got an acceptance from a trekking organization to work as a trek leader.
+With whatever experience of travelling I had, I applied to all the possible travel companies I could find on the internet and fortunately got an acceptance from a trekking organisation to work as a trek leader.
 I knew my parents wouldn’t approve, so I had no option but to lie about it and I convinced them that I got a job in Bangalore as an investment banker.
 The idea of living in the mountains and making money out of it got me high.
-But soon, I got irritable and realized that a job is a job; here too I was a slave but the mountains somehow camouflaged it.
+But soon, I got irritable and realised that a job is a job; here too I was a slave but the mountains somehow camouflaged it.
 However, whatever happens, happens for the good.
 This job which lasted a little more than three months acted like serendipity.
 First, I finally understood that I had to open up a travel company of my own and second, I met my travel partners Harshit and Mohit who are now more like brothers.

 Rangdum, Zanskar Valley, Ladakh